zbmed-semtec/zbmed-semtec.github.io/index.md

 ### PhD positions

+We are soon opening a PhD position related to infrastructure and reproducibility support for Data Science and Artificial Intelligence.

 ### Postdoc and Research Software Engineers

+We are soon opening a Research Software Engineering / Postdoc position to work on two research and development projects related to information retrieval and recommendation systems as well as infrastructure and reproducibility support for Data Science and Artificial Intelligence.

 ## People

 ### Current
+* Nelson Quiñones (OntoClue)
 * Benjamin Wolff (STELLA)
 * Bernd Müeller (literature-based knowledge discovery)
 * Dietrich Rebholz-Schuhmann (concept and overall supervision)